rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

 ### sqldatabase
 Retrieves an Azure SQL Database.
 Refers to the fully managed SQL database built for the cloud.
 For more information, see https://azure.microsoft.com/en-us/products/azure-sql/database/.

-- There is a single argument of type System.String.
+- There are 2 arguments.
+    - azureSqlDatabaseRubrikId - System.String: Rubrik ID of the Azure SQL Database.
+    - includeSecurityMetadata - System.Boolean: Filter to include the security metadata.
 - Returns AzureSqlDatabaseDb.
 ### sqldatabasedbpointintimerestorewindowfromazure
 Point-in-Time (PiT) restore window of the Azure SQL Database instance in the Azure native account.
 Refers to the range of time within which the database is available to be restored to a particular point in time.
 For more information, see https://azure.microsoft.com/en-in/blog/azure-sql-database-point-in-time-restore/.